-BTEC Higher Nationals The Pearson Licence Agreement for UK Universities
+BTEC Higher Nationals The Pearson Licence Agreement for Universities

 Here, universities can find out more about developing and delivering their own Higher National qualifications under the Pearson Licence Agreement.

 The Pearson Licence Agreement enables any university in the United Kingdom to validate, deliver and award its own Higher National Diplomas and Certificates under licence, and use the Pearson trademark 'Higher National'.

 Making a Pearson licence agreement work for you

 - The Higher National qualifications are validated and awarded by the university, so the university has control of the quality assurance procedures;

 - Universities now have the option to use the entire content of the new BTEC (RQF) Higher Nationals qualifications in order to offer them as their own validated awards*;

 - A university can strengthen, or develop, new collaborative arrangements by working with partner colleges to deliver its validated and awarded Higher Nationals;